fnoorian/geccoic15/readme.md

  source("train-all.R")
  ```

-The models will be stored in the *models" directory.
+The models will be stored in the *models* directory.
 As this process is slow
 (a runtime of 2 days on a 4.0 GHz Intel Core i7-4790 was observed), the selected
 models were stored and are distributed with the source code.